CagriOrcan/ChristmasGrapes/README.md

   <a href="#license">License</a>
 </p>

-Christmas Grapes is a unique application that helps you generate and track your wishes throughout the year.
+ChristmasGrapes is a Kotlin Multiplatform application that helps you make wishes and track them throughout the year.
+It's like New Year's resolutions but more fun and interactive!

+Generate and track your wishes throughout the year.
 Inspired by the tradition of making wishes for each month, this app allows users to generate AI-powered wishes, save their personal wishes, and review them over time.

 This is a Kotlin Multiplatform project that uses 100% Compose UI and targets:
 1. Android